prot0s34/simple-ssh-manager/README.md

 - jumphost functional
 - exclude "legend" information to bottom panel
 - use tmux inside of app window instead of current behavior (close app->exec ssh in default terminal)
+- use 1 inventory with two lists intead of separate inventory files